Developing New Hope9 June 2021

 New Hope will generate electrical and mechanical power for many sectors and diverse applications.
 Also transfer fluids with exceptional efficiency, especially pumping water from source, I, e from the ground, river or sea then desalinate and distribute whilst generating electricity, all at the same time.

 The rotating mass in New Hope is initiated with an electrical input, causing changes in and around the conditions of the oscillating disc, resulting in a downward slope, permitting the mass to accelerate under the influence of gravity and momentum.
 Once the inertia within New Hope is overcome, the momentum of the rotating mass continues to generate drag greater than the input; compelling evidence of the above mentioned is highlighted in the measurements taken with calibrated Zes Zimmer precision power analyser.

 Below are the charts of eight tests illustrating simultaneous input and output from New Hope with Zes Zimmer precision power analyser, it was calibrated before and after the tests.
 First five tests were soft starts and the last three tests were hard starts.

 Scalability of New Hope is tremendously vast, from a few Kilowatts to a few Megawatts output at this stage.
 Theoretical assumptions and calculations for the very large system has not been compiled or considered because some components need to be designed especially for New Hope that are suitable for the load bearing capacity.

-The UK patent is granted, USA & European are pending.
+The UK and USA patents are granted, European is pending.
 We are seeking a commercial partner(s) to manufacture and market New Hope.
 For further information and interest please contact us on the details below.